 Is The Helmet The Most Important Piece Of Equipment?

 When it comes to football, especially with young children, the helmet is the most important piece of football equipment.
 Although helmets don’t completely eliminate the risk of head injury, they certainly reduce that risk.
 However, thanks to technological advances made in helmet designs, head gears are becoming more and more protective for the head.
 One in particular, the Xenith X1, uses air-filled shock absorbers.
 This new design has been tested throughout high school and college teams countrywide.
+The helmet is considered the most important piece of equipment when it comes to protecting yourself when playing football.

 It has proven to be more protective than most other helmets on the market.